AlienRescue/AlienRescueWebsite/content/researchers.md

 <br />

-### Dissertations & MA Reports Based on Alien Rescue
+### Dissertations Based on Alien Rescue

 Kang, J. (2017).
 Examining Scientific Thinking Processes in Open-Ended Serious Games through Gameplay Data.
 Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

 Moudgalya, S. K. (2017).
 Problem-Based Learning Environment: Alien Rescue.
 Unpublished master report, the University of Texas at Austin, Austin, TX.

 Stamets, S. E. (2016).
 Game On: Redesign of a Teacher Professional Development Platform for Use with the Serious Game Alien Rescue.
 Unpublished master report, University of Texas at Austin, Austin, TX.

 Stamets, S. E. (2016).
 Game On: Redesign of a Teacher Professional Development Platform for Use with the Serious Game Alien Rescue.
 Unpublished master report, University of Texas at Austin, Austin, TX.

 Qiu, Y. J. (2016).
 3D Modeling Tool Selection For Research-based Educational Games: An Experience.
 Unpublished master report, University of Texas at Austin, Austin, TX.

 Lee, Jaejin (2015).
 Effects of Fantasy and Fantasy Proneness on Learning and Engagement in a 3D Educational Game.
 Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.

 Horton, L. (2014).
 The effects of problem-based learning scaffolds on cognitive load, problem-solving, and student performance within a multimedia enhanced learning environment, Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.